 What Do I Offer?

-While I offer therapy for a variety of mental health issues, I specialize in treating children, teens, and adults who are struggling with anxiety, and trauma-related symptoms (including PTSD).
+While I offer therapy for a variety of mental health issues, I specialize in working with all ages (kids, teens and adults) who are struggling with anxiety, trauma-related symptoms, depression, and issues related to life transitions.
 If you or a loved one are experiencing panic attacks, social anxiety, general anxiety, separation anxiety, perfectionism, OCD, depression, postpartum struggles, or symptoms related to a traumatic event, I can help.
-When anxiety sets in, it can feel like it is both running and "ruining" your life.
+When anxiety sets in, it can feel like it is both “running” and "ruining" your life.
 Research shows that cognitive-behavioral therapy is the most helpful treatment for people dealing with anxiety disorders (including OCD and PTSD).

 Why Cognitive-Behavioral Therapy?